microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/chatmessage-delta.md

 For brevity, the sample responses show only a subset of the properties for an event.
 In an actual call, most event properties are returned.

-See also what you do in the [next round to get more messages](#example-2-next-round-to-get-more-messages).
+See also what you can do in the [next round to get more messages](#example-2-next-round-to-get-more-messages).

 #### Initial request